 Individual Business Owner Liability — Raleigh Business Litigation Lawyer

-North Carolina courts have ruled that the owners of limited liability companies can be subjected to individual liability under similar standards as owners of corporations can be sued individually.
+North Carolina courts have ruled that the owners of limited liability companies can be subjected to the same business owner liability under similar standards as owners of corporations can be sued individually.
 There had been some question in the past whether or not LLC owners enjoyed additional protection from veil piercing.
 There are, however, still significant benefits for small business owners to form an LLC rather than a corporation.

 Individual owners of an LLC can be personally responsible if 1) they committed fraud or similar acts in their capacity as an owner of the company; or 2) they engaged in behavior that would allow the Plaintiff to pierce the corporate veil.
 Courts may be inclined to pierce the corporate veil in instances where the company engaged in 1) inadequate capitalization; 2) non-compliance with corporate formalities; 3) complete domination and control of the corporation so that it has no independent identity; 4) excessive fragmentation of a single enterprise into separate corporations.